Kyle Roche: Personal life

 Roche married Kaylin Marcotte in a September 2024 ceremony at St. Joseph Cathedral in Buffalo, New York.
 Marcotte is the founder of jigsaw puzzle company Jiggy, which famously won funding from Mark Cuban during her appearance on the 12th season of Shark Tank.
-She is the daughter of Gary Marcotte, former chief financial officer of Disney Regional Entertainment, Pacific Theatres, PetSmart, and Playboy Entertainment Group.
-Marcotte sold Jiggy in December 2024, and currently serves as global advisor for the Atlantic Council.
 The couple have two children and reside in Miami Beach, Florida.

 He and his wife purchased 50 Tudor Place, a Buffalo mansion within the city's Elmwood Historic District, for $3.5 million in March 2025.
 It was built in 1927 for pharmaceutical mogul Orin Foster, and designed by Harlow C. Curtiss Building architect Paul F. Mann.
 Included with their purchase was an adjacent lot at 43 St. Catherines Court.
-The real estate transaction was the highest ever recorded for a city residence, and the couple use the mansion as a summer home.
+The real estate transaction was the highest ever recorded in Buffalo’s history, and the couple use the mansion as a summer home.

 Roche is a practicing Catholic.
 He is also an ordained minister of the Universal Life Church, and officiated the August 2018 wedding of William Clayman and Joshua Handell at The Yale Club of New York City.

 His sister Serena Roche is a student at Benjamin N. Cardozo School of Law, where she is editor-in-chief of the Cardozo Journal of Equal Rights and Social Justice.
 Their twin brothers Kory Roche and Kreig Roche are both intellectually disabled.

 A registered Democrat, Roche is listed by OpenSecrets as having donated to the 2020 United States Senate campaign of Theresa Greenfield, and the 2022 California State Assembly campaign of Sara Aminzadeh.